The Salt Mine Productive Workspace

-- The ticket price also includes free drinks from the coffee bar on Saturday.
+- The ticket price also includes free drinks from the coffee bar on Saturday morning.
 But we expect a fairly long line, so be sure to come early enough to take advantage!

 - If you register as a volunteer, you will be assigned to help with practical duties as part of a team on the days of the Conference.